-- Hidden Agenda Villain: Evolt manages to hide why exactly he wants Sento and Banjou to become stronger for most of the show, only making it clear when it is too late to stop him from taking their bodies.
+- Hidden Agenda Villain: Evolto manages to hide why exactly he wants Sento and Banjo to become stronger for most of the show, only making it clear when it is too late to stop him from taking their bodies.

-- Impaled with Extreme Prejudice: Vernage defeated him in her Last Stand against him by running him through the Evol Driver with a energy BFS.
+- Impaled with Extreme Prejudice: Vernage defeated him in her Last Stand by running him through the Evol Driver with a energy BFS.

 - Intrigued by Humanity: A horrifying example.
 After Utsumi going insane and joining him, he declares humanity to be too interesting to kill off and instead decides to conquer them and then kill them off.
 How much of this is true and how much is yet another manipulation is up in the air.

 - Invincible Villain: Early on he holds back his true power because he needs the heroes alive for his plans, so most of his loses are because he wants them to win.
 It is only in the later half of the series that the heroes even begin to catch up to him.
 Unfortunately, it is also around this time that he gets back his Evol Driver and becomes Kamen Rider Evol, who outclasses all the heroes at the time of his debut, which he claims to only be a small percentage of his true power.
 Sure enough, every time it seems that the heroes are catching up to him, he manages to unlock more of his power and outclasses the heroes again.
 Ultimately subverted towards the end, however, as the heroes manage to catch up, something that begins to frustrate and enrage Evolto.